Martial Arts Frauds: Dominick Izzo Wing Chun

 We advise to block their social media channels and just ignore at all their attempts to contact you, especially unwanted contact from their cult members who actively promote and regurgitate their lies and dogma.

-The only reason we here at Dynasty got involved with these insignificant old frauds in the first place was because we felt it was our responsibility to stand up as martial artists, expose these frauds for justice for the community, and to raise awareness for the unaware people out there who didn't know the true ugly colours of these cult leaders.
+The only reason we here at Dynasty got involved with these insignificant, out of shape, old frauds in the first place was because we felt it was our responsibility to stand up as martial artists, expose these frauds for justice for the Kung Fu / martial arts community, and to raise awareness for the unaware people out there who didn't know the true ugly colours of these cult leaders.

 Meanwhile the likes of Dominick Izzo aren't "exposing" anyone to any kind of injustice, they're literally taking screenshots of people's conversations and fabricating cute little television dramas out of it for views.